andrewgdotcom/poshlib/README.md

 You can now enable the individual modules with `use MODULE`.
 Module names are the filenames without the `.sh` suffix.

 You can extend poshlib with your own modules by appending paths to the envar `USEPATH`, in the same colon-separated format as `PATH`.
-The default `USEPATH` is `/path/to/poshlib`.
+Under bash, the default value of `USEPATH` is `/path/to/poshlib`.

 ## Modules